• 4,000 firms

 Workforce diversity statistics in the United States for today’s leaders

-In this article, we’ll highlight the most relevant workforce diversity statistics in the United States.
-The goal is to help today’s leaders understand current trends and make informed decisions that will enhance both their people and the organization’s overall performance.
+So in this article, we highlight the most useful workforce diversity statistics in the United States.
+First, we help today’s leaders read current trends.
+Next, we help them make choices that lift both their people and the whole organization.

 What makes diversity in the workplace highly essential?